oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 If you use Payment Link API, OY! sends a notification/callback to your system once a transaction is marked successful.
 Therefore, you will be notified if the customer has already completed the payment.
 There might be a case where your system does not receive the notification successfully.

-By enabling Retry Callback, OY will try to resend another callback to your system if your system does not receive the callback successfully.
+By enabling Retry Callback, OY! will try to resend another callback to your system if your system does not receive the callback successfully.
 You can request to resend a callback using Manual Retry Callback or Automatic Retry Callback.

 ##### Manual Retry Callback